 Haiti Travel Warning

-While the United Nations’ Stabilization Mission in Haiti (MINUSTAH) currently supports the activities of the Haitian National Police (HNP), their numbers will decrease during 2015 as mandated by the U.N.
-Security Council.
-The HNP, with assistance from MINUSTAH, is responsible for maintaining order and rendering assistance.
-Given the possibility and unpredictability of spontaneous protests, however, their ability to assist U.S. citizens during disturbances is very limited.
+Civil Unrest: Protests, including road and bridge blockages, are frequent and often spontaneous.
+The Haitian National Police (HNP), with assistance from the United Nations’ Stabilization Mission in Haiti (MINUSTAH), is responsible for maintaining order and rendering assistance.
+However, the HNP’s ability to assist U.S. citizens during disturbances is limited.
 U.S. government-facilitated evacuations, such as the evacuation that took place from Haiti in 2010, occur only when no safe commercial alternatives exist.
 Please see our website for additional information on how the Department of State assists U.S. citizens during a crisis.

 We urge U.S. citizens who choose to travel to Haiti to review our Country Specific Information page.
 U.S. private sector organizations with operations in Haiti can obtain additional information on the security situation in the country through the U.S. Department of State’s Overseas Security Advisory Council (OSAC).
 OSAC’s mission is to promote security cooperation between U.S. private sector interests worldwide and the U.S. Department of State.
 OSAC also maintains an active Country Council in Haiti to promote the exchange of security-related information.
 The Council is comprised of security professionals and is co-chaired by the Regional Security Officer at the U.S. Embassy Port-au-Prince and a private sector representative.
 U.S. private sector entities can obtain additional information on OSAC by visiting the OSAC website.